Luc-gitnoob/tastebite/README.md

 ### User Interface
+Developed a web application with the following pages, which must connect to the web API service:

 #### Restaurant List Page
+Displays a list of restaurants.
+Clicking on a restaurant should navigate the user to the restaurant's detail page.

 ![Restaurant List Page](https://github.com/user-attachments/assets/d7c094e0-3e2a-4787-9fa3-6ada8f2980de)

 #### Restaurant Detail Page
+Shows details of a specific restaurant.

 ![Restaurant Detail Page](https://github.com/user-attachments/assets/a1275d5f-ec3d-4220-b1dd-256078b92314)

 ### Location Search
-Search restaurants in a given latitude and longitude range (e.g., restaurants within 3 km of a given latitude and longitude).
+Searches restaurants in a given latitude and longitude range (e.g., restaurants within 3 km of a given latitude and longitude).

 The implementation includes a "Use My Current Location" button.
 When clicked, it detects the user's current location and displays all restaurants within a 3 km radius.
-Please note that since the current data does not include any restaurants in Kota, the search functionality may not display results if you are located in Kota.

 ![image](https://github.com/user-attachments/assets/3462a777-c8e6-4869-9f24-e272abc665cb)